rohan20/flutter-minesweeper/README.md

 4. Add 'How to play' section since the long-press to add flag action isn't intuitive
 5. Show world rankings based on high-scores
 6. Restrict timer time and hardcode the widget size
+7. Get rid of the default Material Theme = Platform independent UI

 ### References: